 Facebook, has built a new live-streaming platform that allows its users to create their own unique video anytime and anywhere.
-Let’s explore how law firms use Facebook Live to engage with their audience and what other benefits it may hold for legal marketers.
+We’ve mentioned how video is becoming more and more important for increasing SEO and building brand trust.
+Now, let’s explore how law firms use Facebook Live to engage with their audience and what other benefits it may hold for legal marketers.

 Using live video can enhance a law firm’s social media presence, allowing it to quickly and affordably interact via video whenever and wherever it wants.
 A firm can broadcast from seminars, conferences or conventions that an audience normally wouldn’t attend and introduce new information to current and potential clients.
 Facebook Live can give firms and audiences the opportunity for a better understanding of each other and provide a new channel for communication and business relations.

 Let’s start with the basics: Facebook Live allows people, public figures, and Facebook page owners to share live video with their followers and friends.
 Your firm can produce a live video simply by going to your news feed and selecting the “Live” icon.
 Before your stream starts, you’ll be invited to type-in details about what you’re about to present; write a catchy description of your broadcast in order to grab your audiences’ attention; and help audience members understand the context for your broadcast.
 As soon as that’s done, you’re ready to go!

 Firms can maximize the Facebook Live experience by engaging in conversations with followers.
 Your law firm can stream live video for up to 90 minutes.
 Going live can connect you with your clients to answer their questions and hear what they have to say.
 You can receive real time feedback, so there’s no wait to see your audiences’ reaction.